 - Bioengineering (BIG)

-- Product Design & Entrepreneur Course including translation to the biotech/industrial scale to satisfy a grad program “Specialization” requirement (PhD/MS, Yr 1, Spring, for all).
-Spring 2021 Course
+- Product Design & Entrepreneur Course, including translation to the biotech/industrial scale to satisfy a grad program “Specialization” requirement (Ph.D./MS, Yr 1, Spring, for all).
+BPSC/CEE208 T/TH Every Spring Quarter – Spring 2023 Syllabus

 - Annual Retreat and Design Competition catalyzing feasible cutting-edge interactive projects (Fall of each year).
-Click here for more on our 2019 Retreat and 2020 Retreat.
+Click here for more on some of our prior Retreats: 2019, 2020, 2021, 2022

 - Science Communication training and practice integrated into the Product Design & Entrepreneur Course and workshops for communication to specialized and lay audiences (throughout).

-- 2+ trainee projects guided by mentors from biology and engineering with Advisory Board input.
+- Funded 2+ trainee teams are guided by mentors from biology and engineering with Advisory Board input.
+Active participation.

 - Industrial internship selected with PI and program guidance (PhD, Year 3 or 4; MS as feasible).